palavatv/signaltower/README.md

 signal tower
 ===========

+[palava.tv](https://palava.tv) is a cost-free, simple to use, secure, and open source platform for video calls, built on top of the [WebRTC](https://webrtc.org/) technology.

+This repository contains the WebRTC signaling backend of palava.tv.
+There is an overview of all parts of palava.tv at [palavatv/palava](https://github.com/palavatv/palava).

+## Description

 Signal tower is a signaling server for WebRTC applications written in Elixir.

-It is based on the [palava signaling protocol][palava protocol] over websockets and is used in the [palava project][palava project].
+It implements the [palava signaling protocol][palava protocol] over websockets to be used together with the [palava client][palava client].

 **Install:**
 ```